Chapter 1, Part A: Enter Red Riding Hood

 Instead the bird will fall where the dark ones wait.

-And yet she continued, her back to the south, her steps facing north — a brown eyed, brown skinned bird caught in a frozen wind.
-She sang quietly under her breath a strange little nursery rhyme, not knowing that it had been a lean fall, and an even more punishing winter that had lasted weeks longer than anyone could remember.
-She did not know why the trees had been rubbed raw; she had never seen the type of hunger that drove small animals to leave their dens after the first snow and wander out desperately to forage, only to be plucked off by larger, equally desperate animals.
+And yet she continued, her back to the south, her steps facing north — like a brown eyed, brown skinned bird caught in a frozen wind.
+She sang a strange little nursery rhyme quietly under her breath, not knowing that it had been a lean fall and an even more punishing winter.
+The trees around her were rubbed raw.
+She did not recognize the signs of hunger.

 She had not been in the Northlands for years.

-While the cold began to wear down at her, she reminded herself that it was only ten minutes from Winchester to her grandmother’s home.
+While the cold began to wear her down, the young woman counted the minutes it would take to reach her destination.
 She had been told if she had walked straight north down the road from Crossroads without stopping, she would be at Winchester in time for the evening dinner.
-The shopkeepers in Crossroads, however, could not have possibly known that the many hilly parts on said road would have iced over and could not be traversed as quickly as they had promised.
+From there it would be another ten minutes to her grandmother’s home.
+But the shopkeepers in Crossroads had misled her.
+They could not have possibly known that the many hilly parts on said road would have iced over and could not be traversed as quickly as they had promised.

-Across the bridge she went, trying not to slide as she did so.
-The growls from somewhere close by had stopped.
-She tensed slightly, but kept going.
-If those things were preparing to follow her, they would have to come this same way.
+Across the bridge she went, trying not to slide on the slippery snow as she did so.
+The growls were close but had stopped moving.
+She tensed slightly but kept going.
+She did not wish to confirm if the beasts she heard were following her.

-There came yet another sound, an odd sound an ominous snuffling and crunching noise — a sound of bones being crunched and dogs screaming as if they were splintered into nothingness.
-That was no bear, she realized with a sudden start.
-There were no roars, no sounds, in that sad fight.
-Whatever they were up against was silent.
+Then came another sound, an ominous snuffling and crunching noise — a sound of bones being broken and dogs screaming as if they were being torn apart.

-Her feet had started moving on their own.
-As she passed old, abandoned houses along the road, her thoughts flew back to the stories of the Shadow things, or the Unthings, as Grandmother had liked to call them.
+Her feet moved on their own.
+She quickly passed abandoned houses along the road, her thoughts flying back to the stories of the Shadow things, or the Unthings, as Grandmother had liked to call them.

-Logical thought asserted itself… she needed light, a lamp, something to force that thing away should it come for her.
+Logical thought asserted itself.
+She needed light, a lamp, something to force that thing away should it come for her.
 She paused at a gate where lanterns were lit.
-It would be rude to try to force her way in, but this was the first sign of any sort of inhabited residence, and she was anxious to get off this road .
-Looking back behind her, towards the bridge — she thought she saw a large shadow at the stone lion.
-She shook the gate with her hands forcefully, not expecting it to suddenly swing inward.
-She stumbled inside the gate, and as soon as she had recovered, instinctively slammed shut the gate behind her and secured it.
+It would be rude to try to force her way in, but her anxiety to escape the road took priority.
+She glanced behind her towards the bridge – where she thought a large shadow lingered by the stone lion.
+Her hands forcefully shook the gate.
+It swung inward without warning and she stumbled inside.
+As soon as she had recovered, she instinctively slammed it shut behind her.

-She took a deep breath, trying to figure what to do.
+She took a deep breath after she secured the gate and tried to understand what she must do.
 She looked down what appeared to be a slightly cleared path; lighted buildings stood at the other end.
 Her feet started to move her towards them as there would surely be someone here to help her.

 She had not gotten very far when her boot carelessly caught a bit of ice, sending her into the snow and scattering apples in her wake.